 - ATMs / Cash Machines – Need cash?
 ATMs, operated by Capital One, are available.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside and Airside.

 - Currency Exchange – ICE Currency Exchange offers multiple locations both landside and airside.
-Hours: Unknown.
+Hours: vary by location with most open by 7:00AM and closed by 9:30PM.

 - Chapel – Collect your thoughts in a quiet and peaceful environment at the airport’s interfaith chapel.
 Ordained clergy are available on upon request for private guidance.
 Location: Concourse A, airside, Gate A32 Hours: Open 24 hours.